 - How do you use the commute time gained since working from home?

 - Did you develop any new hobbies during lockdown?

 - What are the top three things you would do on your first day back in the office?

-- Do you feel like it’s harder to find balance between work and personal time when working from home as opposed to an office setting?
+- Do you feel it’s harder to find the balance between work and personal time when working from home instead of in an office setting?

 - Can you tell us the latest gossip at work?

-- Virtual meeting should be with or without video?
+- Virtual meetings should be with or without video?